-• centerToReference - Implicitly remove translations for this group centerToOrigin - Implicitly remove translations for this group by keeping its center at the origin
+• centerToReference - Implicitly remove translations for this group

-Default: off [boolean, context: atom group]
+Default: off [ boolean, context: atom group ]

 If this option is on, the center of geometry of the group will be aligned with that of the reference positions provided by refPositions or refPositionsFile.
 Colvar components will only have access to the aligned positions.
 Note: unless otherwise specified, rmsd and eigenvector set this option to on by default.